Lynne Reid Banks - Shastrix Books

 3. Filled StarFilled StarFilled StarFilled StarEmpty Star

-4. The Mystery of the Cupboard
+4. The Indian in the Cupboard

 5. Filled StarFilled StarFilled StarFilled StarEmpty Star

-6. Return of the Indian
+6. The Mystery of the Cupboard

 7. Filled StarFilled StarFilled StarFilled StarEmpty Star